Hiiirad/personal-notes/Tech Guide/Vim/README.md

   - `:set noX` = You can disable set `X`
 - Completion
   - `:set nocp` = To make sure Vim is not in compatible mode
-  - Use `:` and choose a character, then press `Ctrl+d` to show a list of commands that start with your chosen character.
-You can even complete your command with `tab` button if it's unique.
+  - Use <kbd>:</kbd> and choose a character, then press `Ctrl+d` to show a list of commands that start with your chosen character.
+You can even complete your command with <kbd>TAB</kbd> button if it's unique.
   - It's pretty helpful in `:help` or large files which you need different commands to complete your work.

 ## Extended Chapter